techidaily/site-win11-tips/source/_posts/deciphering-windows-shop-failure-x800704cf.md

  Error 0x800704CF can occur because of a network adapter driver issue.
 If your PC’s network driver is faulty, reinstalling it could be the potential solution for you.
 Try reinstalling your PC’s network adapter driver like this:

-1. Use one of the many[ways to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) and expand the**Network adapters** category.
+1. Use one of the many [ways to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) and expand the**Network adapters** category.
 2. Then right-click your PC’s internet network adapter to select an**Uninstall** **device** option for it.
 ![The Uninstall device option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/properties-context-menu-option.jpg)
 3. Select the**Delete the driver** (or**Attempt to remove the driver**) checkbox.